-JA JOB Shac low bierided 1 Session Descriptions Life and Career Ready Standards Common Core ELA Session Six: Job Shadow Prep In this session students prepare for their job shadow experience by developing questions to ask of their job shadow subjects, learning about appropriate workplace behavior, and researching the companies where they will spend time.
-Students will: Research the job shadow subject's company, employees, and industry Develop questions for the job shadow experience Distinguish between appropriate and inappropriate workplace behavior Assess personal preparedness for the job shadow experience Standard A.2 Life Skills PE - b.
-Exhibit ethical behavior, including responsibility for self and others.
-Reading for Informational Text 9-12 RI.
+Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Session Six: Job Shadow Prep In this session students prepare for their job shadow experience by developing questions to ask of their job shadow subjects, learning about appropriate workplace behavior, and researching the companies where they will spend time.
+Students will: Research the job shadow subject's company, employees, and industry Develop questions for the job shadow experience Distinguish between appropriate and inappropriate workplace behavior Assess personal preparedness for the job shadow experience Reading for Informational Text 9-12 RI.
 2,4 Speaking and Listening 9-12 SL.
 1,2,4,6 Writing 9-12 W. 4,6,7 Language 9-12 L. 1-6 Session Seven: Job Shadow Experience In this session students visit a workplace and participate in an independent job shadow experience with the host(s) they identified.
-Students will: Complete a job shadow experience Observe and analyze a workplace to evaluate relevancy to personal career plan Adapt behavior to a work environment Develop professional networking contacts Standard C.2 Career Awareness and Adaptability Students integrate personal aptitudes and interests, changing employment trends, community and societal needs, and current economic conditions into ongoing career plans, adapting as necessary.
-Reading for Informational Text 9-12 RI.
-2,4 Speaking and Listening 9-12 SL.1,2,3,6 Language 9-12 L. 1-6 Session Eight: Job Shadow Reflection & Career Planning In this session students reflect on their job shadow experience and write up their notes.
+Students will: Complete a job shadow experience Observe and analyze a workplace to evaluate relevancy to personal career plan Adapt behavior to a work environment Develop professional networking contacts Reading for Informational Text 9-12 RI.
+2,4 Speaking and Listening 9-12 SL.1,2,3,6 Language 9-12 L. 1-6 Session Eight: Job Shadow Reflection &amp; Career Planning In this session students reflect on their job shadow experience and write up their notes.
 They analyze the relevance of the company and jobs they observed to their own career path plans and consider next steps.
 Students will: Analyze job shadow experience.
 Re-evaluate personal career plan.
 Demonstrate appropriate workplace etiquette.
-Standard C.2 Career Awareness and Adaptability PE - C.2 - Students are aware of changing career and economic trends and can adapt their personal plan to meet situational needs, personal aptitudes and interests. a.
-Reflect on personal growth and alternative perspectives. b.
-Analyze and adjust approach, timeline, and plan as needed.
-Reading for Informational Text 9-12 Rl.
-2,4 Speaking and Listening 9-12 Sl.1,2,3,6 Writing 9-10 W. 3,4,6 11-12 2,4,6 Language 9-12 L. 1-6
+Reading for Informational Text 9-12 RI.
+2,4 Speaking and Listening 9-12 SL.1,2,3,6 Writing 9-10 W. 3,4,6 11-12 2,4,6 Language 9-12 L. 1-6